 Pinpointing The Source Of Concern

 If a patient expresses concern about the appearance of her genitalia, the standard advice from my specialty is to sound out the patient to explore the reasons for her concern.
 Has something changed, or was there an inciting factor?
+When did this concern about having an “ugly vagina” begin?
 Is her perception interfering with her sex life?
 Gynecologists are encouraged to reassure such patients that her vagina is normal and in no way a medical problem.
-Going through a cosmetic procedure, they maintain, is not going to have any medical benefit.
+Going through a labiaplasty surgery for , they maintain, is not going to have any medical benefit.

 While that may be true, I disagree with the anti-surgical bias.
 Similar comments about “no medical benefit” can be made about nose jobs or cosmetic breast surgery, but that ignores the profound psychological benefit that such surgery can have for selected patients.
-If a patient wants to discuss the pros and cons of vaginal surgery and/or labiaplasty, I don’t hesitate to recommend consultation with a competent vaginal surgeon.
+If a patient wants to discuss the pros and cons of vaginal surgery and/or labiaplasty surgery, I don’t hesitate to recommend consultation with a competent vaginal surgeon.
 Both gynecologists and plastic surgeons do these procedures, but the key here is experience, training, and competence.
-My preference would be a skilled cosmetic surgeon—experience with vaginal surgical techniques is crucial.
+My preference would be a skilled cosmetic surgeon — experience with vaginal surgical techniques is crucial.

 FIND BEAUTY AND WELLNESS EXPERTS

 Read client reviews, book appointments, and get expert advice.
 Only the best cosmetic doctors, skincare gurus, nutritionists, fitness and wellness professionals make it into our book.